The entries of the Sinkhorn limit of an $m \times n$ matrix: The Sinkhorn limit of a matrix

 The expressions for $a_{11} b_6$ and $a_{11} b_0$ in Example~\ref{notation example} allow us to choose $c_{D(3, 3)} = 1$ and $c_{\{\}} = 1$.
 For each $k \in \{1, 2, 4, 5\}$, one checks that $a_{11} b_k$ can be written uniquely as a linear combination of the monomials $M(S)$ where $\size{S} = k$.
 This determines $c_S$ for such subsets $S$.
 For example,

 However, the coefficient $a_{11} b_3$ has multiple representations.
 The family of such representations is $1$-dimensional, due to the relation

 Therefore the expression for $b_3$ in Table~\ref{3 by 3 coefficients} does not uniquely determine the coefficients $c_S$ where $\size{S} = 3$.
 However, there is additional information we can use to obtain uniqueness.
-The polynomial $f(x)$ possesses symmetries arising from the following invariance properties.
+The polynomial $a_{11} f(x)$ possesses symmetries arising from the following invariance properties.

-Since the iterative scaling process isn't sensitive to row order, the top~left entry of $\Sink(A)$ is invariant under row permutations of $A$ that fix the first row.
+Since the iterative scaling process isn't sensitive to row order, the top-left entry of $\Sink(A)$ is invariant under row permutations of $A$ that fix the first row.
 Similarly for column permutations.
-Additionally, the top~left entry of $\Sink(A)$ is invariant under transposition of $A$; this follows from Sinkhorn's result that $\Sink(A)$ is the unique doubly stochastic matrix $S$ such that $S = R A C$ for some diagonal matrices $R$ and $C$.
+Additionally, the top-left entry of $\Sink(A)$ is invariant under transposition of $A$; this follows from Sinkhorn's result that $\Sink(A)$ is the unique doubly stochastic matrix $S$ such that $S = D_1 A D_2$ for some diagonal matrices $D_1$ and $D_2$.
 This suggests the following equivalence relation.

 \begin{notation*} Let $S$ and $T$ be subsets of $D(m, n)$.
 We write $T \equiv S$ if the set of minors specified by $T$ is transformed into the set of minors specified by $S$ by some composition of \begin{itemize} \item row permutations that fix the first row, \item column permutations that fix the first column, and \item transposition if $m = n$. \end{itemize} For each $S \subseteq D(m, n)$, define the \emph{class sum}